biocpp/biocpp-core/doc/core/tutorial_alphabet/index.md

 # Other alphabets

-Until now, we have focused on alphabets for nucleotides to introduce the properties of SeqAn's alphabet on a specific example.
-SeqAn implements, however, many more alphabets.
+Until now, we have focused on alphabets for nucleotides to introduce the properties of BioC++'s alphabet on a specific example.
+BioC++ implements, however, many more alphabets.
 In this section, we want to give you an overview of the other existing alphabets.

 ## The amino acid alphabet